DAGWorks-Inc/hamilton/docs/reference/drivers/index.rst

 #.
 Determine the configuration required to setup the DAG.
 #.
 Provide the python modules that should be crawled to create the DAG.
 #.
 Optional.
 Determine the return type of the object you want ``execute()`` to return.
-Default is to create a Pandas DataFrame.ho
+Default is to create a Pandas DataFrame.

 .. code-block:: python